Clausula (rhetoric): Applications of clausula-study

-The analysis of a piece of Latin into cola and clausulae can not only of help the modern student to read the passage with authentic phrasing, but also is a useful tool in investigating an author's style.
+The analysis of a piece of Latin into cola and clausulae can not only help the modern student to read the passage with authentic phrasing, but also is a useful tool in investigating an author's style.
 So, for example, Riggsby notes that the cola in the earlier part of the 2nd Catilinarian oration are shorter, and the clausulae more varied, than in the last paragraph.
 He takes this as an indication of Cicero's shift in emphasis from chaos and danger to peace and resolution.
 Often the clausulae will throw light on the writer's choice of word, tense or word order.
 For example, patent portae, proficīscere! "the gates are open; depart!" makes an effective clausula, whereas *portae patent, proficīscere does not.
 Clausulae can also help editors decide which of two manuscript readings is the correct one, or whether an editor's conjecture is acceptable.

 Clausulae have sometimes helped editors to decide on the authenticity or otherwise of a work.
 For example, the speech dē domō suā, whose authorship was once in doubt, has been shown to exhibit exactly the same proportions of clausulae as Cicero's other speeches.
 In the case of authors whose practice varied over the years, such as Plato, clausulae analysis can throw light on the date of a work.

 From examining the clausulae it is sometimes possible to uncover the exact pronunciation of individual words by a particular author.
 For example, it appears that Cicero pronounced reddūcō "I bring back" and relliquus "remaining" with a long first syllable, as did Lucretius.
 Nōn modō "not only" was pronounced with the last vowel long.
 For ordinary nouns ending in -ium or -ius, the genitive -i was preferred by Cicero (e.g. iūdicī "of the trial"), although in proper names such as Clōdiī "of Clodius" the ending "-iī" was often used.
 In nīl and nihil "nothing" and perīculum and perīclum "danger" both forms occur.
 In the future perfect tense, as in fēcerīmus "we'll have made", it appears that Cicero, contrary to the rule given in some grammars such as Kennedy, pronounced the "i" long, as did his contemporary Catullus.